alenodav/alenodav/README.md

 Later, I went to university and chose the Computer Science career, which I truly enjoy.

 Of course, I also have passions outside of technology: music and sports.
 I just love moving, competing, and giving everything on the court.
 Tennis, football, basketball—you name it, and I’ll give my all.

-I don’t come from a wealthy family, nor do I live in the best neighborhood.
-Everything I’ve learned comes from ambition and passion the desire to build the life I know I deserve.
-Right now, I’m on that journey.
-Maybe by the time you read this, I’ll have achieved it.
-Maybe not.
-But the important thing is: I *will* get there.

 So, to summarize… yes, I’m a complete nerd haha.